jumbosushi/jumbosushi.github.io/_posts/2016-4-13-Introduction-to-Design-Pattern-in-JavaScript.md

 Awesome!
 Learning Design pattern sounds like a great deal eh?
 But now the questions is, **which one should you learn???**

 There are lots of design patterns out there.
-Important thing to keep in mind is that *there is no design pattern is one size fits all.*
+The important thing to keep in mind is that *there is no design pattern is one size fits all.*
 With that being said, there are some patterns that are applicable to many cases.

 Please allow me to introduce - **Module Design Pattern!**